Payments Gateway, Off-ramp Use Case Build Guide

 Note: In sandbox, auto-wire won't work.
 In production, the wire is automatically sent to a linked fiat account that is setup during onboarding.

-You’ll create a new customer (merchant), open payment/settlement accounts for the customer, setup a payor, generate a deposit address for the payor and then transfer in the funds.
+You’ll open payment/settlement accounts for a corporate customer we have pre-created for you, setup a payor, generate a deposit address for the payor and then transfer in the funds.
 The platform handles the rest including the allocation, exchange, settlement, wiring, AML, Fraud, wallets and gas fees.
 By the end of this guide you will have:

 - Authenticated your request

-- Created payment and settlement accounts for the merchant
+- Created payment and settlement accounts for a corporate customer

 - Linked the payment and settlement accounts